 Johns, J. and Berglund, R. (2006).
 Fluency strategies and assessments.
 Dubuque, IA: Kendall/Hunt Publishers.

-After that, I ask them to read the text again but this time out loud.
+After that, I ask the child to read the text again but this time aloud.
 During this time we also stop and discuss vocabulary and any words they are struggling with.
 I also use this opportunity to help the student use expression by stopping at periods, pausing at commas, and raising their voices at a question mark.

-Then for the third time, the student reads the entire text out loud and with expression.
+Then for the third time, the child reads the entire text aloud and with expression.
 Rereading text gives the child multiple opportunities to read unfamiliar words.
 After repeated reading, those words become familiar.
-Usually by the second or third time, the student is reading the text quite fluently and with more expression than the first time.
+Usually by the second or third time, the child is reading the text quite fluently and with more expression than the first time.

 Memorize those Sight Words!